brson/multirust/README.md

 In which case the toolchain can be updated with `multirust update nightly`.

+All three release channels can be updated at once with `multirust update`.

 # Toolchain specification

 `multirust` supports several ways to indicate the toolchain: 'stable',